a03993/leetcode-roadmap/notes/141_linked_list_cycle.md

 # 141 Linked List Cycle(Top Interview 150)

-Given head, the head of a linked list, determine if the linked list has a cycle in it.
+Given `head`, the head of a linked list, determine if the linked list has a cycle in it.

-There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
-Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
-Note that pos is not passed as a parameter.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the `next` pointer.
+Internally, `pos` is used to denote the index of the node that tail's `next` pointer is connected to. **Note that `pos` is not passed as a parameter.**

-Return true if there is a cycle in the linked list.
-Otherwise, return false.
+Return `true` _if there is a cycle in the linked list._ Otherwise, return `false`.

 **Example:**